 Basically in place of the drums and cymbals are rubber pads, and they feed into the drum module which can then run out to speakers or be hooked into with headphones for silent drumming at all hours of the night.

 A big plus of electronic drum kits is that you can hook them up to your computer via MIDI cable to trigger drum software with thousands of professionally recorded sounds.
 You can also read our guide on how to connect electronic drums to a computer.

 The module is jam-packed with 15 different drum kits, plus an onboard Coach function, metronome, and recorder.
 On top of that you can hook in your own music to play along with or jam along with one of the included tracks.

 VTech KidiBeats Drum Set

-Just because a child might not be big enough for a real drum set doesn’t mean they should be left behind.
+Just because a child might not be big enough for a real drum set doesn’t mean they should be left behind when learning how to play a rhythm.
 In fact, the earlier you can get them involved with playing musical instruments the better since that is the time that their brain will soak it up the most.

 The VTech KidiBeats Drum Set is geared towards ages 2-5 years old.
 It features 4 different pads to hit while they freestyle or play along with nine different included melodies.
 There are even numbers and letters that light up on the drums so they can learn while they play.

 It even comes with a pair of drumsticks so you don’t need to worry about buying anything extra!

 One thing that might be holding you back from buying a drum set for your kid is the fact that drums are LOUD.
 Luckily there are a few good solutions for this.

 Electronic drums are a luxury that weren’t around until just a few years ago.
 With the ability to play through headphones, it’s the ultimate way to practice on a full drum set silently without annoying the neighbors (or parents).